rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-17-oct-2020.md

 [Previous: #16](/newsletters/2020-09-30-secure-enclaves-a-la-crab/).

 Welcome to November, Rust blockchaineers.
-We hope your Halloween wasn't too frightful.
-I mean,
-if you are like us you probably spent it inside, mostly alone, like we have been, month after month, endlessly hiding from an unseen adversary.
-Come to think of it,
-yeah that is pretty spooky.

-In the meantime we hope you wrote some great Rust.
+We hope you've been writing some great Rust.

 Though mostly not Rust-specific, the coolest stuff we've got for you this month is a bunch of interesting new papers